-- a) it would not diminish the physical separation and/or visual separation; and - b) it would not individually or cumulatively with other existing or proposed development compromise the integrity of the gap. - 8.22 The supporting text to Policy E3 clarifies that "The purpose of the policy is not to prevent all development within a local gap.
-In some circumstances where the proposal is of a rural character, such as agricultural buildings, and has a minimal impact on the purpose of the gap, these may be permitted."
+a) it would not diminish the physical separation and/or visual separation; andb) it would not individually or cumulatively with other existing or proposeddevelopment compromise the integrity of the gap.

-8.23 The proposed use is clearly not agricultural in appearance but it does not require the erection of any tall structures or buildings.
+- 8.25 The supporting text to Policy E3 clarifies that "The purpose of the policy is not to prevent all development within a local gap.
+In some circumstances where the proposal is of a rural character, such as agricultural buildings, and has a minimal impact on the purpose of the gap, these may be permitted." - 8.26 The proposed use is clearly not agricultural in appearance, but it does not require the erection of any tall structures or buildings.
 The extent of the proposed planting scheme will significantly reduce its prominence and, once mature, will effectively visually integrate the site into the adjacent woodland.
 The end result is not considered to diminish the physical separation and/or visual separation of the settlements and complies with Policy E3.

-8.24 Ecology & Protected Species
+8.27 Ecology & Protected Species

 This application is supported by an Ecological Impact Assessment (Western Ecology, January 2023) and a Biodiversity Net Gain Plan (Western Ecology, December 2022).
 Following initial comments from the Ecology Officer and updated Ecological Impact Assessment (Western Ecology Ltd, March 2023) and the Biodiversity Net Gain (BNG) metric spreadsheet provided.
+The BNG assessment and net gain plans have been updated as part of the most recent amendments.

-- 8.25 Representations have raised concern that the development would result in a loss of biodiversity.
-However the sites historic use for agricultural production limits it ecological interest with the most significant habitats contained within the boundary planting and adjacent woodland which are retained and enhanced by the proposals.
-The BNG metric submitted in support of the application demonstrates a 42.93% increase in Habitat Units and a 100% increase in Hedgerow Units.
-In additional those figures were calculated prior to the latest landscaping proposals which have further increased the new planting on site. - 8.26 The Ecology Officer has raised no objection subject to the imposition of conditions to require compliance with the protections and enhancements in the submitted documents.
-In addition further conditions are proposed to restrict the use of external lighting to emergencies and to require the submission of a Construction Environmental Management Plan (CEMP) to ensure no impact on the adjacent Sites of Importance for Nature Conservation (SINCs)/Ancient Woodlands. - 8.27 Policy E5 states that "Development in the Borough that will conserve, and where possible restore and/or enhance, biodiversity will be permitted."
+- 8.28 Representations have raised concern that the development would result in a loss of biodiversity.
+However, the sites historic use limits it ecological interest with the most significant habitats contained within the boundary planting and adjacent woodland which are retained by the proposals.
+The BNG metric submitted in support of the application demonstrates a 45.74% increase in Habitat Units.
+The net gain has increased as a result of the amended landscaping proposals which have further increased the new planting on site. - 8.29 The Ecology Officer has raised no objection subject to the imposition of conditions to require compliance with the protections and enhancements in the submitted documents.
+In addition, further conditions are proposed to restrict the use of external lighting to emergencies and to require the submission of a Construction Environmental Management Plan (CEMP) to ensure no impact on the adjacent Sites of Importance for Nature Conservation (SINCs)/Ancient Woodlands. - 8.30 Policy E5 states that "Development in the Borough that will conserve, and where possible restore and/or enhance, biodiversity will be permitted."
 The amended scheme and enhancements would result in a clear net gain in biodiversity at the site.
-The proposals would result in an enhancement of habitats and biodiversity from the current condition of the site and therefore comply with Policy E5.
+The proposals, despite not being required to provide mandatory BNG by virtue of the date the application was submitted relative to the implementation date, would nevertheless result in an enhancement of habitats and biodiversity from the current condition of the site, represents a benefit to the proposal that should carry some weight in the decision making process, and complies with Policy E5 of the TVBRLP.

-8.28 Highways
+8.31 Highways

 In summary HCC have confirmed no objection to the application subject to conditions requiring the submission of a final Travel Plan and requiring the provision and retention of suitable visibility splays.
-Representations have raised concern regarding the traffic impacts of laying the new cable connecting in the highway.
-Whilst this would result in delays they would be temporary and subject to further consents from HCC as the Highways Authority.
+Representations have raised concern regarding the traffic impacts of laying the new cable connecting in the highway and the highways impacts associated with the delivery of hazardous materials to the site.
+Any road closures would be temporary and subject to further consents from HCC as the Highways Authority.
+The issue of delivery of hazardous materials would also be subject to sperate legislation beyond the scope of the planning application.